X Modality Assisting RGBT Object Tracking

-Furthermore, it would be beneficial to explore and learn feature interaction strategies from high-performing RGBT fusion networks. several algorithms employ knowledge distillation learning strategies, drawing inspiration from advanced feature fusion strategies of existing methods, to guide the decelopment of their own RGBT information fusion techniques.
-For example, HKDnet\cite{57} utilized a heterogeneous knowledge distillation framework to facilitate the simultaneous fusion and super-resolution of thermal and visible images, which includes a high-resolution image fusion network referred to as the teacher network, as well as a low-resolution image fusion and super-resolution network known as the student network.
-The primary function of the teacher network is to perform fusion on high-resolution input images and guide the student network in acquiring the abilities of fusion and super-resolution, leading to achieving impressive visual effects while accurately preserving the natural texture details.
-CMD\cite{58} tracker introduces a multi-path selection distillation module that guides a simple fusion module to learn more precise multi-modal information from a meticulously crafted fusion mechanism.
-The performance of an RGBT tracker can significantly deteriorate due to the attention to its feature expression capabilities.
+Furthermore, delving into the strategies employed by high-performing RGBT fusion networks could yield valuable insights into feature interaction methodologies.
+Many algorithms leverage knowledge distillation techniques, borrowing advanced fusion strategies from existing models, to inform the development of their own RGBT information fusion processes.
+For instance, the HKDnet\cite{57} employs a heterogeneous knowledge distillation framework to enable the concurrent fusion and super-resolution of thermal and visible images.
+This framework includes a high-resolution image fusion network, referred to as the "teacher" network, along with a low-resolution fusion and super-resolution network termed the "student" network.
+The role of the teacher network is to fuse high-resolution input images and to steer the student network in acquiring the competencies of fusion and super-resolution.
+This approach yields notable visual enhancements while precisely preserving the natural textures.
+The CMD\cite{58} tracker incorporates a multi-path selection distillation module that directs a simple fusion module to learn refined multi-modal information from a meticulously designed fusion mechanism.
+A potential downturn in the performance of RGBT trackers can be attributed to an overemphasis on the expression capabilities of their features.

-In RGBT object tracking, discriminative trackers have longer runtimes compared to generative trackers.
-However, the generative trackers effectively utilize feature interactions between different modalities, resulting in more powerful and accurate characteristics.
-Efficient acquisition of intrinsic and shared features in multi-modal images, effectively combining and enhancing key features, as well as correct strategies for target tracking, constitute the primary tasks of discriminative trackers.
-These challenging tasks motivate us to propose an advanced architecture to enhance tracking performance.